leanprover-community/iris-lean/docs/big_ops/translation_differences.md

-# BigOpList.lean vs Rocq big_op.v: Translation Differences
+# Lean vs Rocq big_op.v: Translation Differences

-This document tracks theorems in `BigOpList.lean` and `BigOpList2.lean` that differ from or are missing compared to the Rocq Iris `big_op.v` file.
+This document tracks theorems in the lean translation that differ from or are missing compared to the Rocq Iris `big_op.v` file.

 ---